lubiah/website/src/routes/blog/content/redesigning-website/index.md

 #### Creating a new blog post...

-Whenever I want to create a new blog post, I just open my terminal and type in `:shell: kudadam create blog --title "Hello World" --description "Greeting the word" --category life` All the arguments starting with "--" are optional, meaning I can create a blog post without them.
+Whenever I want to create a new blog post, I just open my terminal and type in `:shell:kudadam create blog --title "Hello World" --description "Greeting the word" --category life` All the arguments starting with "--" are optional, meaning I can create a blog post without them.

 <img class="Sirv" data-src="https://ik.imagekit.io/kudadam/blog/redesigning_my_website/kudadam_cli_create.png" alt="" />